-The Islington Race Equality Forum is a network, bringing together community organisations, residents and activists from Islington and beyond to address race inequalities affecting the community.
+The Islington Race Equality Forum is a network, bringing together community organisations, residents and activists from Islington to address race inequalities affecting the community.
 Our work includes:

 - Civic engagement and participatory research